ccdlcmu/LysosomeSpatialOrganization_code/README.md

 # Deciphering Organelle Positioning and Dynamics
-This repo contains all scripts/code used for the paper titled " Cell-scale dynamic organization of lysosomes revealed by spatial statistical analysis " submitted to " Journal Name "
+This repo contains all scripts/code used for the paper titled " Whole-cell scale dynamic organization of lysosomes revealed by spatial statistical analysis " submitted to " Cell Reports "

 ## Folders
 ### 1. Quantify Organelle Spatial distribution